 Universal Product Codes (UPC) is a 12-digit barcode used by most retailers in the United States, and Amazon is no exception.
-In fact, it is at the forefront, requiring all their sellers seeking to list new products to have a UPC.
+In fact, it is at the forefront, requiring all sellers seeking to list new products to have a UPC.
 Amazon uses these UPC codes to identify products in their database.

 For sellers on Amazon to acquire the UPC, they must get them from GS1 or Global Standard 1, which is the only official profitless organization that generates exclusive Amazon UPCs codes.
-GS1 has set the international standards on inventory chain bar-coding for all retailers around the world.
+GS1 has set international standards on inventory chain bar-coding for all retailers around the world.
 Sellers seeking to add rare items need a unique UPC, and each item needs a product number with a single UPC.

 GS1 delegates each supplier with Global Trade Item Numbers (GTINs), which they transact with on Amazon.
 To begin applying the UPCs, sellers need an Amazon Merchant Account which will facilitate the process of adding new products to their Pro Seller account (Amazon catalog).

 Do Amazon Sellers Always Need a UPC Code?

 All products sold on the Amazon platform need a UPC, with a specific exception.
 When you create your brand and register it with Amazon.com using the Brand Registry Program, you are eligible for a GTIN exemption.
 Such an option allows sellers to add their products without a UPC number.